WillingCareGroup/Obsidian-BioLabNote-template/README.md

 - The daily note script references `![[Scheduler#TODO]]`.
 Remove or adapt that line if your vault does not contain a `Scheduler` note.
 - The current milestone folder name is `MileStones` because that is what the script expects.
 You can rename it, but then update the path inside `Scripts/Milestone Script.md`.

-## Repository purpose

-This repository is meant to share the template set itself, not a full Obsidian vault.
-Keeping the repo small makes it easier to reuse in different projects and lab notebooks.